10 Oct Trump NLRB Targets Obama-Era Precedent

 Micro-Units – In PCC Structurals, Inc., 365 NLRB No. 160, the Board overturned the controversial “micro-unit” ruling which permitted the certification of bargaining units that excluded certain employees sharing a community of interest unless the employer was able to show that “employees inside and outside [the] proposed unit share an overwhelming community of interest.”
 This standard placed a tremendous burden on any employer seeking to challenge “units” hand-picked by a union seeking representative status.
 In PCC Structurals, the Board rejected the micro-unit standard and returned to the fact-intensive “community-of-interest” analysis requiring the exclusion of certain employees only when the “excluded employees have meaningfully distinct interests in the context of collective bargaining that outweigh the similarities with unit members.”
 The Trump Board killed the Obama Board’s burden shifting rule too, stating that “at no point does the burden shift to the employer to show that any additional employees it seeks to include share an overwhelming community of interests with employees in the petitioned-for unit.”

-Employee Handbooks – In The Boeing Company, 365 NLRB No. 154, reversed the Obama Board’s trend of striking down common sense employment policies.
-Previously, rules prohibiting video/recordings in the workplace, rules requiring employees to maintain harmonious interactions in the workplace, and rules concerning confidentiality had all been found to violate the National Labor Relations Act (NLRA) in certain circumstances.
-Under the Obama-era, an employer policy would be found to violate the NLRA whenever it could be “reasonably construed” to violate protected rights.
-The Trump Board is replacing this standard with a more common-sense approach that balances the employer’s legitimate justifications in enacting the rule against the potential impact on NLRA rights.
+Employee Handbooks – In The Boeing Company, 365 NLRB No. 154, reversed the Obama Board’s trend of striking down common sense employment policies in favor of a more common sense approach.
+Previously, rules such as no-camera requirements, rules requiring employees to maintain “harmonious interactions and relationships,” and basic standards of civility had all been found to violate the National Labor Relations Act (NLRA).
+Under the old standard, an employer policy would be found to violate the NLRA whenever it could be “reasonably construed” to violate protected rights.
+The Trump Board replaced this standard with a more common-sense approach that balances the employer’s legitimate justifications in enacting the rule against the potential impact on NLRA rights.
 In the wake of The Boeing Company, it is clear that the NLRB will take a more employer-friendly stance with regard to workplace rules and procedures.

 Duty to Bargain – In Raytheon Network Centric Systems, 365 NLRB No. 161, the Trump Board overturned the Obama-era ruling that employers had to provide the union advance notice and an opportunity to bargain whenever it sought to rely on a past-practice created under the management rights clause of an expired collective bargaining agreement.
 In Raytheon, the Board held that, regardless of how the practice came about, “an employer’s past practice constitutes a term or condition of employment that that permits the employer to take actions unilaterally that do not materially vary in kind or degree from what has been customary in the past.”